What to Plant with Verbena

 Using Verbena as a Filler

-For Fillers, I lean on EnduraScape™ Verbenas because they do exactly what a filler should—spread evenly, bloom hard, and tie everything together.
-I remember using EnduraScape™ Red in a mixed container with Ornamental Grasses and Upright Salvia, and it completely knitted the planting into one cohesive piece.
-It filled gaps quickly, stayed dense through heat, and never needed fussing.
-When I want a tighter, more controlled look, especially in smaller pots, Lanai® Verbenas do the same job with a little more restraint.
+For Fillers, I recommend using EnduraScape™ Verbenas because they do exactly what a filler should.
+They spread evenly, bloom heavily, and help tie the entire container together.
+I remember using EnduraScape™ Red in a mixed container with Ornamental Grasses and Upright Salvia, and it completely unified the planting.
+It filled empty spaces quickly, stayed dense through Summer heat, and continued flowering without requiring much attention.

 Using Verbena as a Spiller